EPFL-LCN/neuronaldynamics-exercises/doc/exercises/hodgkin-huxley.rst

 Exercise
 --------

 To solve this exercise, you will need to change the actual implementation of the model.
-Download directly the source file `HH.py <https://github.com/EPFL-LCN/neuronaldynamics-exercises/blob/master/neurodynex/hodgkin_huxley/HH.py>`__.
-When starting Python in the direcory containing the downloaded file, you can import functions from it directly by the following:
+Download directly the source file `HH.py <https://raw.githubusercontent.com/EPFL-LCN/neuronaldynamics-exercises/master/neurodynex/hodgkin_huxley/HH.py>`_.
+When starting Python in the directory containing the downloaded file, you run functions from it directly as follows:

 .. code-block:: py

-	from HH import *
+	import HH  # import the HH module, i.e. the HH.py file HH.LIF_Step  # access the LIF_Step function in HH.py

 Then use any text editor to make changes in the ``HH.py`` file.